-As the sirloin steak cools down a bit, slice it into thin slices (see images).
+As the sirloin steak cools down a bit, slice it into thin slices.

 Step 6: Assemble

-Assemble the steak slices on a dish together with the remaining ingredients: avocado, green apple, arugula, feta cheese, red onion, and romaine lettuce.
+On a plate, make a base of steak slices and the remaining ingredients: avocado, green apple, arugula, feta cheese, red onion, and romaine lettuce.

 Step 7: Drizzle the dressing